Essential Information about Mechatronics Engineering

 Source: *U.S. Bureau of Labor Statistics

-Although the U.S. Bureau of Labor Statistics (BLS) doesn't provide specific salary information for mechatronics engineers, it does show that median annual wages for all specialized engineers not categorized was $92,680 as of May 2013 (www.bls.gov).
+Although the U.S. Bureau of Labor Statistics (BLS) doesn't provide specific salary information for mechatronics engineers, it does show that median annual wages for all mechanical engineers was $87,370 as of May 2018 (www.bls.gov).
 The middle 50% of these professionals earned between $69,410 and $110,520 yearly.
 The industries that paid the highest wages for individuals in this career were oil and gas extraction and waste treatment and disposal, as of 2018.

 Mechatronics engineers create and improve automated processes.
 For example, mechatronics engineers may review an assembly line and determine that welding processes on the assembly line are inefficient.
 Next, engineers may use cost-analysis to highlight an estimated amount that could be gained by improving the system.
 If superiors approve their project, mechatronics engineers may then use computer-aided design software to develop and test potential solutions, such as better machines or welding equipment.
 Once a new system has been tested and decided upon, engineers may help implement the machinery and controls.

-While the BLS doesn't cite a specific employment outlook for mechatronics engineers, it predicts that the employment of mechanical engineers would likely grow by 5% from 2012-2022, which is slower than average, while opportunities for electrical and electronics engineers would increase by 4%.
+While the BLS doesn't cite a specific employment outlook for mechatronics engineers, it predicts that the employment of all mechanical engineers would likely grow by 4% from 2018-2028, which is average, while opportunities for electronics engineers would decrease by 1%.

 Mechatronics Engineer Education Requirements

-Prospective candidates may enroll in a bachelor's degree program in mechatronics engineering, offered by colleges and universities.
+Prospective candidates may enroll in a bachelor's degree program in mechatronics engineering, offered by engineering trade schools, colleges, and universities.
 Requirements to enter the major typically include calculus, engineering fundamentals, and physics.
 Once core courses are complete, students may cover topics in circuit analysis, digital controls, and robotics.
 Most programs also include design and laboratory courses that allow students to test the materials used in products or processes.
 Graduation is often accomplished in four to five years.